JetBrains/teamcity-documentation/topics/https-server-settings.md

 > HTTPS settings made via TeamCity UI affect the built-in Tomcat server configuration.
 >
-> If your TeamCity server is [behind a proxy](configuring-proxy-server.md#Set+Up+TeamCity+Server+Behind+Proxy), configure HTTPS on the proxy side.
+> If your TeamCity server is [behind a proxy](configuring-proxy-server.md#Set+Up+TeamCity+Server+Behind+Proxy) (for example, in [multi-node setups](multinode-setup.md)), configure HTTPS on the proxy side.
 Modifying the settings via a web UI may break your existing proxy configuration.
+Refer to your proxy server documentation to learn how to set up HTTPS certificates.
 >
 {type="warning"}